Model

 (anyType

-).The type of the elements of the array.
+).The type of the elements in this array.

 Fields: